Rammsauer/greenwashing/README.md

 Jack remains in his same position, same bland expression.

 DING! -- the seatbelt light goes OUT.
 Jack SNAPS AWAKE.
+EVERYTHING IS NORMAL.
+Some passengers get out of their
 </pre>